5 Ways to Promote Your Research on Social MediaLavina Miranda, M.S. | Jan. 24, 2017

 Scientist can then inform their grant agency about the impact of the study or research on social media.
 Many funding agencies today welcome social media promotion of your research projects!

-The ideas for scientific promotion listed above are just a few of the many ways you can promote your research on social media.
+The ideas for scientific social media marketing listed above are just a few of the many ways you can promote your research on social media.
 Your research will gain accolades if you promote it in a well-planned and systematic way.

-What ways do you promote your research on social media?
-Share your methods with us!
+What ways do you market your research on social media?
+Share your methods with us !

 Comments or Suggestions for our blog?